An added layer of security that helps you make your account safe and secure, learn more about the importance of 2 Factor Authentication.

 Say you have $100,000 worth of Crypto in your CoinField account, and a hacker gets ahold of your email and password.
 The hacker then has easy access to your entire Crypto portfolio and can easily withdraw funds from your account without you knowing a thing.

-Conversely, if you were to have two-factor authentication set up on your account, they would face a much harder task, since they need to input a code sent directly to your cell phone, or cipher on your Google Authenticator app the regenerates every 15 seconds.
+Conversely, if you were to have two-factor authentication set up on your account, they would face a much harder task, since they need to input a code sent directly to your cell phone, or cipher on your Google Authenticator app that regenerates every 15 seconds.

 Although nothing can be considered 100% secure, 2FA protects your account far better than just a mere email and password (single-factor authentication).